lumixen/strava-heatmap-envoy/README.md

 # Strava Heatmap Envoy

-A simple, lightweight Go proxy server that provides access to Strava's global heatmap tiles.
-It handles the authentication and cookie refresh process, allowing you to integrate Strava's heatmap into your mapping applications.
+A simple, lightweight Go proxy server that provides stable access to Strava's global heatmap tiles.
+It automatically handles the cookie refresh process, and adds the required relaxed CORS headers, making it easy to integrate the heatmap into any web or desktop mapping application.

 ## Overview